mongodb-industry-solutions/inventory-management/README.md

 ### Set up Environment Variables

-Copy the `env.local.example` file in this directory to `.env.local` (which will be ignored by Git) as seem below:
+Copy the `env.local.example` file in this directory to `.env.local` (which will be ignored by Git) as seen below:

 ```bash
 cp .env.local.example .env.local
 ```
-Now open this file in your preferred IDE and update et each variable on `.env.local`.
+Now open this file in your preferred IDE and update each variable on `.env.local`.

 Remember all of the notes you took earlier?
-Grab them because you’ll use it hear now!
+Grab them because you’ll use them now!
 Remember to remove any spaces after the equal sign.

 For macOS users, you can navigate to your file or open it from the terminal by running: